-Potato chips are thin slliced potatoes, fried quickly in oil and then salted.
+Potato chips are thin sliced potatoes, fried quickly in oil and then salted.

 The potato chip was invented in 1853 by a chef named George Crum in New York.
 Angered when a customer returned his french fried potatoes to the kitchen for being too thick, Crum sarcastically shaved them paper thin and sent the plate back out.
 The customer, whoever he was, and others around him, loved the thin potatoes.